QU35TMJ/sampleproject/README.md

-# sampleproject# Sample Web App with Database
+# sampleproject

+A simple web application with a relational database